C++ Implementation of Trie Data Structure

 0

-The Time complexity of a Trie data structure for insertion, deletion and search operation is O(n) where n is key length.
+The time complexity of a Trie data structure for insertion, deletion, and search operation is O(n), where n is the key length.

-The space complexity of a Trie data structure is O(N*M*C) where N is the number of strings and M is the highest length of the string and C is the size of the alphabet.
+The space complexity of a Trie data structure is O(N × M × C), where N is the total number of strings, M is the maximum length of the string, and C is the alphabet’s size.

 Also see: